-Fig. 2.
-Circuit scheme of homemade IR transceiver
+figure 2.
+Circuit scheme of homemade IR transceiver.

-2.2 Infrared Transceiver Bar

-The customized IR transceiver provides a one-dimensional sensing ability.
-Combining 10 identical IR transceivers and arranging them in parallel allow us to create a device capable of detecting objects on a 4cm 6cm two-dimensional plane.
+Specifically, a 3mm IR LED is powered through a 330-Ohm resistor, while a 3mm phototransistor is powered through a 20K-Ohm resistor with 5-Volt DC power supply.
+Additionally, the Base pin of the phototransistor is connected to an additional 0.1u capacitor for stabilization.
+The Base pin allows us to acquire linear signals within 6cm range, which is sufficient for our Virtual Mouse prototype (Fig. 2).
+Infrared Transceiver Bar The customized IR transceiver provides a onedimensional sensing ability.
+Combining 10 identical IR transceivers and arranging them in parallel allow us to create a device capable of detecting objects on a 4cm \ 6cm two-dimensional plane.
 The shape of an object or its movement can be recognized after analyzing the sensor signals.
 Restated, this customized device is nearly equal to a touch pad that enables finger touch and gesture recognition.